blue-yonder/tsfresh/docs/text/parallelization.rst

 introduces overheads such as copying data to the worker processes, splitting the data to enable the distribution and combining the results.

-Implementing the parallelization we observed the following points:
+While implementing the parallelization and working with it, we observed the following aspects:

 -   For small data sets the difference between parallelization per kind or per sample should be negligible.
 -   For data sets with one kind of time series parallelization per sample results in a decent speed up that grows